Matthew Glover: Career and personal life

 In 2019, Glover launched the "Million Dollar Vegan" (now GenV) charity brand.
 GenV is dedicated to educating people about the environmental, ethical and health benefits of living a plant-based lifestyle.
-Its aim is to inspire more people to become vegan and operates in ten countries.
+Its aim is to inspire more people to become vegan and it operates in ten countries.
 The brand soon received support from Paul McCartney, Chris Packham and Moby.
 The organisation was founded after Glover and Land, with the backing of McCartney, challenged Pope Francis to become vegan for Lent.
 In return, they pledged to donate one million dollars to Pope Francis' chosen charity, but he did not accept the challenge.
 Their second campaign challenged US President Donald Trump to become vegan during January 2020.
 In exchange for his participation the same one million dollar charity reward was offered, though Trump too declined.
 Glover is the current president of the charity.

 In June 2020, Glover launched a plant-based investment business.
-The not-for-profit venture was designed to help fund the growth of companies developing meat, dairy, eggs and seafood replacements with plant-based, recombinant and cultivated ingredients.
+The not-for-profit venture was designed to help fund the growth of vegan companies.
 Glover currently serves as the managing director of the company Veg Capital.

 In December 2020, Glover and restaurateur Adam Lyons co-founded the food brand VFC, which specialises in meat free alternatives for fried chicken.
 The company was founded in York, United Kingdom.
 Glover treated the brand as a form of business activism against the factory farming of chickens.
 He told Maxine Gordon from The Press that "this is where food meets activism.
 This is our sit-down protest."
-The company experienced rapid growth and secured a supermarket distribution deal with Tesco and Sainsbury's.
+The company experienced rapid growth and secured a supermarket distribution deal with Tesco.
 In the first year of trading, the business expanded its sales into Spain, Netherlands and the United States markets.